-Following the update from the Prime Minister on Sunday the guidance for schools at the moment has not changed.
-We are still closed to all children, apart from vulnerable students and children of key workers.
-The Government is still asking parents to keep children at home whenever possible.
+Following government guidance we were closed to all children, apart from vulnerable students and children of key workers.
+The Government asked parents to keep children at home whenever possible.

 Are you a key worker?
 The Government has published the list of parents who are classed as key workers, you can find that list here.

 The most important message is that if children can stay safely at home, they should, to limit the chance of the virus spreading.

 Your child’s continued learning is important to us, so we’ll continue to help your child to learn.
 We’ll continue to provide learning for students at home.
 As our staff begin to adapt to supporting your child remotely, we’ll be sending out more updates.